ramsey/uuid-doctrine/README.md

 ## Examples

-To configure Doctrine to use ramsey/uuid as a field type, you'll need to set up the following in you bootstrap:
+To configure Doctrine to use ramsey/uuid as a field type, you'll need to set up the following in your bootstrap:

 ``` php
 \Doctrine\DBAL\Types\Type::addType('uuid', 'Ramsey\Uuid\Doctrine\UuidType');